Memories of Retrocity (Part-01)

 MEMORIES OF RETROCITY

-While I am writing these lines, William is dead already.
+As I am writing these lines, William is dead already.

 You hold his journal in your hands.
 All that remains of William Drum.
 Of this man that has been trapped.

-I have been walking the dark streets for a while now.
+I have been walking the streets for a while now.
 Weeks have become months.

-I quickly saw it was a trap.
+Didn’t take long for me to realize it was a trap.
 I knew my superiors had sent me here for the sole purpose of making me disappear.
 And I understood, by dint of collecting testimonies and anecdotes: once inside the walls, the outside world forgets you, irremediably.

 I'm just stuck here.